Current Bulldogs

 - Should no satisfactory resolution be available through the given School or College, please submit a complaint to UGA Student Affairs via this page.

-- After exhausting all available grievance procedures at UGA, you may file a complaint with the State of Georgia via GA-SARA using this information and link.
+- After exhausting all available grievance procedures at UGA, you may file a complaint with the State of Georgia via GA-SARA.
+GA-SARA does not facilitate or aid in resolving complaints regarding grade disputes.
 Citizens of California can initiate a complaint with the California Bureau for Private Postsecondary Education

 Other Complaints

-All other complaints including those about misleading advertising can be reported to UGA’s University Hotline using the information at this site.
+All other complaints, including those about misleading advertising, can be reported to UGA’s Compliance, Ethics, & Reporting Hotline.